rossetti/KSLBook/docs/02-Chapter2.md

 implement the inverse cumulative distribution function for the standard normal distribution.
-The inversion for the gamma distribution is based on Algorithm AS 91 for inverting the chi-squared distribution and exploiting its relationship with the gamma.
-The beta distribution also uses numerical methods to compute the cumulative distribution function as well as bi-section search to determine the inverse for cumulative distribution function.
+The inversion for the gamma distribution is based on Algorithm AS 91 for inverting the chi-squared distribution and exploiting its relationship with the gamma distribution.
+The beta distribution also uses numerical methods to compute the cumulative distribution function as well as bi-section search to determine the inverse for the cumulative distribution function.

 The KSL implements the `BernoulliRV,` `DUniformRV,` `GeometricRV,`